alex-1355/check_nokia_isam/README.md

   Temperature Sensors of all boards (CLI: show equipment temperature)

-  Warning and Critical thresholds are automatically set to the tca-low and shut-low threshold for each sensor. "tca-low" is the threshold of the boards sensor when the "Temperature exceeded" alarm is raised and "shut-low" is the threshold when the "Temperature shutdown" alarm is raised.
+  Warning and Critical thresholds are automatically set to the tca-low and shut-low threshold of each sensor. "tca-low" is the threshold of the boards sensor when the "Temperature exceeded" alarm is raised and "shut-low" is the threshold when the "Temperature shutdown" alarm is raised.
 Crossing the "shut-high" threshold (which is typically ~5°C higher than "shut-low") puts the board into temperature-shutdown, impacting customer services.

 ### Dependencies